 The group organized a prayer vigil at a local church the day after the shooting.
 More than 1,000 mourners, including governor Rick Scott, several congressmen and local mayors, gathered to pray.
 They worked with the Billy Graham Evangelistic Association to provide counseling and care to the victims’ families, students, faculty, and others through the ministry’s mobile care unit.

 The organization is still funding counseling for students who are struggling with PTSD.
-And today, they met at the school and at a nearby park to join in supporting students during events there.
-The organization has arranged teacher- and staff-appreciation lunches and provided $10,000 “teacher creativity grants,” so the school can buy fresh lesson plans and supplies.
+They have arranged teacher- and staff-appreciation lunches and are helping the school to buy supplies.

-Please join us in continuing to pray for all who have been affected by this tragedy.
+As we remember Parkland today, please join us in continuing to pray for healing for all who have been affected by this tragedy.